-Overview: Rankings 2021, Acceptance Rate, Tuition Fees, and PublicationsVisit university site
+Overview: Rankings 2023, Acceptance Rate, Tuition Fees, and Publications

-The Warwick Business School was established in 1967, the Warwick Law School in 1968, Warwick Manufacturing Group (WMG) in 1980, and Warwick Medical School in 2000.
+The Warwick Business School was established in 1967, the Warwick Law School in 1968, the Warwick Manufacturing Group (WMG) in 1980, and Warwick Medical School in 2000.
 Warwick incorporated Coventry College of Education in 1979 and Horticulture Research International in 2004.

 Warwick is primarily based on a 290 hectares (720 acres) campus on the outskirts of Coventry, with a satellite campus in Wellesbourne and a central London base at the Shard.
-It is organised into three faculties — Arts, Science Engineering and Medicine, and Social Sciences — within which there are 32 departments.
+It is organized into three faculties — Arts, Science Engineering and Medicine, and Social Sciences — within which there are 32 departments.
 As of 2019, Warwick has around 26,531 full-time students and 2,492 academic and research staff.
 It had a consolidated income of £679.9 million in 2019/20, of which £131.7 million was from research grants and contracts.
 Warwick Arts Centre is a multi-venue arts complex in the university's main campus and is the largest venue of its kind in the UK, which is not in London.

 Warwick has an average intake of 4,950 undergraduates out of 38,071 applicants (7.7 applicants per place).

-Warwick is a member of AACSB, the Association of Commonwealth Universities, the Association of MBAs, EQUIS, the European University Association, the Midlands Innovation group, the Russell Group, Sutton 13 and Universities UK.
+Warwick is a member of AACSB, the Association of Commonwealth Universities, the Association of MBAs, EQUIS, the European University Association, the Midlands Innovation group, the Russell Group, Sutton 13, and Universities UK.
 It is the only European member of the Center for Urban Science and Progress, a collaboration with New York University.
 The university has extensive commercial activities, including the University of Warwick Science Park and Warwick Manufacturing Group.

 Warwick's alumni and staff include winners of the Nobel Prize, Turing Award, Fields Medal, Richard W. Hamming Medal, Emmy Award, Grammy, and the Padma Vibhushan, and are fellows to the British Academy, the Royal Society of Literature, the Royal Academy of Engineering, and the Royal Society.
-Alumni also include heads of state, government officials, leaders in intergovernmental organisations, and the current chief economist at the Bank of England.
+Alumni also include heads of state, government officials, leaders in intergovernmental organizations, and the current chief economist at the Bank of England.
 Researchers at Warwick have also made significant contributions such as the development of penicillin, music therapy, Washington Consensus, Second-wave feminism, computing standards, including ISO and ECMA, complexity theory, contract theory, and the International Political Economy as a field of study.